kperi/Kalchas/README.md

 ### Limitations

-This initial release only support OCR in segmented horizontal lines.
+This initial release only supports OCR in segmented horizontal lines.
 Page layout analysis and end-to-end recognition is not supported in this version.

 For basic segmentation the Kraken OCR library can be used.
 For image deskewing, also refer to the [wand-py](https://docs.wand-py.org/) (ImageMagick  bindings) library